 What Are Estimated Tax Payments?

 Since, as a self-employed person, no income tax withholding is being done, you may need to make estimated payments.
 Paying estimated taxes requires you to estimate in advance how much you expect to owe the government in taxes for the current tax year.
-You then send in four quarterly payments that together total the amount.
-The dates quarterly payments are due by fall on or around the middle of the months of April, June, September, and January.
-For the 2016 tax year, estimated tax payments are due April 18, 2016; June 15, 2016; September 15, 2016; and January 17, 2017.
+You then send in four quarterly payments that together total that amount.
+The due dates for quarterly estimated payments fall near the middle of the months of April, June, September, and January.
+For the 2018 tax year, estimated tax payments are due: